ResetXPDR/MSFS_AutoFPS/README.md

       - Automatically reduces settings if the current FPS falls below the target FPS and TLOD is already at a minimum.
       - Activation and recovery are automatically paused during critical flight phases (takeoff, initial climb, final approach, landing).
       - Disabled by default for Expert mode.
 When enabled the default values of the applicable settings are the same as for Non-Expert except Reduction Settings Suite: LODs, Clouds, Trees, and RT Shadows (which covers the settings most likely to improve FPS when they are reduced).
-        - TLOD reductions with FPS Cap or AutoTLOD with TLOD Base+ enabled reduce normally calculated TLOD applicable to your aircraft's current altitude above ground rather than simply adjusting TLOD Base like the other two modes.
+        - TLOD reductions with FPS Cap or AutoTLOD with TLOD Base+ enabled reduce are normally calculated TLOD applicable to your aircraft's current altitude above ground rather than simply adjusting TLOD Base like the other two modes.
         - OLOD reductions are proportional to TLOD reductions.
+        - AutoFPS-controlled LOD reductions are replaced with MSFS dynamic settings control when enabled.
+Resulting reductions are internal to MSFS and not reflected in external LOD values.
         - Settings reduction activation cancels the TLOD Min/Base + seek process if active.
       - Automatically restores settings if the current FPS rises above the target FPS by the default tolerance or if the current FPS matches the target FPS and the TLOD has automatically increased by an acceptable margin.
         - Settings recovery will commence recovery immediately in any mode if the current FPS is above the target FPS by the FPS tolerance amount.